JetBrains/Qodana/topics/jvm-draft.md

 All %product% linters are based on IDEs designed for particular programming languages and frameworks.
 To analyze Python projects, you can use the following linters:

-* %qp% is based on %ide% and licensed under the Ultimate and Ultimate Plus [licenses](pricing.md),
+* %qp% and %qp-an% are based on %ide% and licensed under the Ultimate and Ultimate Plus [licenses](pricing.md),
 * %qp-co% and %qp-a% are based on %ide-co% and licensed under the Community license.